liran2000/liran2000/README.md

 #### How were my open source projects got started ?
 During development at my company work, we needed common generic implementation in for a few items, searched online, and could not find simple ones which fits the requirements.
 Implemented it myself, and published it as open source.
 Refer to the pinned repositories for details.

+#### Other contributions
+Mostly done due to enhanements/bugs found needed for my work.
+* spring-boot-admin
+* Apache projects, such as Curator, commons-io
+* rotating-fos

 <!--
 **liran2000/liran2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->